stefano-mattiello/twitch-graph/README.md

 The graph is made using Gephi and the website using [gexf-js](https://github.com/raphv/gexf-js).

 The nodes of the graph are streamers and their size is the amount of unique viewers that visited that channel.
 The edges represent the shared viewers of two channels.
-To make the graph I considered only the users that watched a channel  for at least 2 hours during these 2 weeks or watched the channel more than the 70% of its total broadcast time.
+To make the graph I considered only the users that watched a channel  for at least 2 hours.
 I removed the users detected for more than 350 hours, since they are probably bots (however they were only the 0.6% of the total).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)